 Marius learned a lot about himself, grew personally and got much more relaxed in his way of life.
 All this as a result of studying abroad at Kasetsart University in Thailand.
 He also found out that the level of lectures at prestigious Kasetsart University were higher than expected.
-Our Planning Officer Sammi interviewed Marius about his time in Bangkok and if you’re curious what it is like to live and study in Bangkok, you definitaly need to keep on reading!
+Our Planning Officer Sami interviewed Marius about his time in Bangkok.
+Keep on reading to find out, what it is like to live and study in Bangkok, the capital of Thailand!

 What’s your name and where do you come from?